Manyuan Long: The first ever known new gene

 In 1993, Long published the scientific problem of new gene evolution while researching a gene called Jingwei, the first ever known new gene.
 Long did postdoctoral research work for four and a half years, investigating the evolution of gene structures while continuing research on Jingwei.

 New genes everywhere with patterns

 Long and coworkers have investigated molecular mechanisms, rates, and patterns of new gene origination in species ranging from fruit flies to insects, humans, vertebrates, and plants.
 These analyses revealed the patterns of gene origination, for example, the rapid evolution of essential gene functions in fruit flies, gene traffics between the X chromosomes and autosomes, the out of testis expression evolution in fruit flies, and also in vertebrates and increasing structural complexity of new genes in evolution.
-Long's major research interests and contributions include the essentiality of new genes, de novo gene origination, and new genes resolving sexual conflict.
+Long's major research interests and contributions include the essentiality of new genes, de novo gene origination, and new genes creating and resolving sexual conflict.
 His research activities also cover the phenotypic innovation of new genes and the expression network of new genes.